 Sincerely,

-Cody Sheehy, Director of "MANTA MAN" *working title
+Cody Sheehy, Director of "The Last Dive" *working title

-Cody is the Director of the upcoming film "MANTA MAN" *working title.
+Cody is the Director of the upcoming film "The Last Dive" *working title.
 This film, in the tradition of "Grizzly Man", "My Octopus Teacher", and "The Cove", explores how humans and animals relate, both through violence and friendship.
 Terry’s search for his old friend reveals a highly intelligent species, a little seen underwater kingdom, and the fascinating duality of violence and kinship that underpins life on Earth.